 - Late shipment rate: < 4%

 To find these, log into your Seller Central account and click Performance > Customer Satisfaction > Account Health.
-After this you will see percentages.
+After this, you will see the percentages.
 Make sure yours are the same or higher than these metrics or else you will be declined immediately.

 Step 2.
 Create your wholesale account

 The wholesale company we will be using for this exercise is abdelivers.com.
 Simply go to the website and click the “Wholesale to Public Enter Here” button on the home page.
 You will want to create an account.
 Remember, the address you are shipping to needs to be the same one on your Amazon account.
 Enter your account information on AB Delivers. *NOTE* If your LLC and your Seller name on Amazon are different, you can use both.
 In the “Company Name” field on AB Delivers, enter your Seller account name/LLC name as such: JimsProducts/JimboLLC.
 Doing this will simplify the process of having to write in your Seller name on the invoice also.